-You can set a global filter at page or template level using the “Filters” section, or you can edit or create visualization leveraging the list of fields available in the “Fields” section.
+You can set a global filter at the page or template level using the “Filters” section, or you can edit or create a visualization leveraging the list of fields available in the “Fields” section.

 When you have finished your customization you can save it as a .pbit or .pbix file:

 - .pbix is a file that contains the structure (data sources, data manipulations, the data model, reports) along with the actual data